 Ask your pediatrician to help you find parent training, counseling, and support groups in your community.

-Tips For Helping Your Child Control His Behavior:
+Tips For Helping Your Child Control His or Her Behavior:

 Additional Information on HealthyChildren.org: